 International hotelier Conrad N. Hilton established the grantmaking foundation that bears his name in 1944 to help people living in poverty and experiencing disadvantage worldwide.
 Today, the work continues, concentrating on efforts to ensure healthy early childhood development and sustainable livelihoods for youth, support young people transitioning out of foster care, improve access to housing and support services for people experiencing homelessness, identify solutions to safe water access, and lift the work of Catholic sisters.
 Additionally, following selection by an independent, international jury, the Foundation annually awards the $2.5 million Conrad N. Hilton Humanitarian Prize to an organization doing extraordinary work to reduce human suffering.
-The Foundation is one of the world’s largest, with $7.5 billion in assets.
-It has awarded grants to date totaling more than $2 billion, $207 million worldwide in 2020.
+The Foundation is one of the world’s largest, with approximately $8.5 billion in assets.
+It has awarded grants to date totaling more than $2.4 billion, $339 million worldwide in 2021.
 Please visit www.hiltonfoundation.org for more information.

 **Cover letter required for consideration**

-The ideal candidate will have experience working in an international setting in addition to being a proactive team player with excellent multi-tasking skills.
+The ideal candidate will have experience working in either workforce development or youth development, in addition to being a proactive team player with excellent multi-tasking skills.
 The individual must have strong critical thinking and problem-solving skills, with the ability to understand, interpret, and translate qualitative and quantitative data.
-S/he will be expected to resolve time-sensitive issues with a high degree of precision and exhibit strong organizational, written and verbal communication skills.
+S/he will be expected to resolve time-sensitive issues with a high degree of precision and exhibit strong organizational, written, and verbal communication skills.
 Attention to detail and the ability to anticipate needs are a must.

 - Conducts site visits, as needed.

-- Supports SPO's work with communications team to develop communication strategy for the [Strategic] initiative.
+- Supports SPO's work with communications team to develop communication strategy for the Opportunity Youth initiative

 - Writes blogs/articles for the website and supervises web-site content and updates.

-- Bachelor's degree in public health, public policy, social sciences, social welfare or a related field, with a minimum of five (5) years experience.
+- Bachelor's degree in public health, public policy, social sciences, social welfare or a related field preferred, or a minimum of five (5) years of relevant experience

 - A substantive knowledge of international policy issues and the funding landscape.